What is this about?

 - streamlining, modernising and updating the language and structure of the BP Act.

-Your feedback is invited by 5pm, 4 September 2018 on the:
+Public consultation closed on 4 September 2018 on the:

 - Building and Development Certifiers Bill 2018 (PDF | 767.2K)